polynite/fn-releases/README.md

 # FN Releases
 This document includes all known Windows builds.
 If you think something is wrong or if you would like to add something, open an issue or a pull request!
+**NOTE:** As of early December 2020 it appears that the manifests have been removed from the various CDNs.
+Going forward the full manifests will be stored in [manifests](/manifests).

 ## Legend
 **Build version:** Game build from `LogInit: Build: `